Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Analysis

 \subsection{Functional Form of Correlation}

-In the previous section, we compared the weighted mean residuals of SNeIa separated by different host galaxy properties and found a $\sim$2-$\sigma$ result supporting a $0.081$~mag shift in NIR Hubble residual with increasing mass.
-Though this is in agreement with the results in the literature from optical studies, we showed that it is a result of a bright SN Ia population.
+In the previous section, we compared the weighted mean residuals of SNeIa separated by host galaxy mass.
 However, there is no strong reason to model any host-galaxy brightness dependence by a simple step function.
 To further test the significance of this correlation, we explore different function forms for to relationship between SN~Ia Hubble diagram residuals and the host galaxy stellar mass.